 Later, we learned that we had witnessed a rare phenomenon called bioluminescence or blue sea sparkles.
 Marine biologists explain that this phenomenon is caused by Noctiluca scintillans (or simply blue algae) who convert their chemical energy into light energy when they are washed ashore.

 Whatever it was, it gave a magical ending to our first night in Mahabalipuram.
 As we had not yet seen any of the famous rock sculptures, we had already decided to extend our stay in Mahabalipuram by another night.
-More on that later!
+For more on that, see https://wordjini.com/2020/01/19/the-madras-crocodile-bank/

 Categories: Travel Tales